Sibiu - 95 miles;

 The owner truly believes that to discover Transylvania and its people one must experience the local sights and way of life, visit its unspoiled villages and impressive fortified churches adorned with exquisite medieval frescoes.

 To complete the area's atmosphere of peace and tranquility, each room has its own small collection of rare books but no TV or radio set.
 Each room has an electric kettle and a good selection of teas and coffee.

 Fully functional wood stoves are used to warm the rooms during the cold season but however, the room temperature is being monitored by a modern heating system.

 The bathrooms are luxuriously equipped and decorated.

 Guest Services / Hotel Amenities:

-Dining room – colorful decorations
+Dining room – colorful decorations and oversized fireplace

 Wine cellar – 17th Century exposed oak beams and fireplace.

 Local wines displayed in wooden racks line the walls.

 49 Euros/ day/ guest ($64.00)